RunestoneInteractive/pythonds/_sources/Trees/AVLTreeImplementation.rst

 the rotations works in :math:`O(1)` time, so even our ``put`` operation remains :math:`O(log_2(n))`.

-At this point we have implemented a functional AVL-Tree, unless you need the ability to delete a node.
+At this point we have implemented a functional AVL Tree, unless you need the ability to delete a node.
 We leave the deletion of the node and subsequent updating and rebalancing as an exercise for you.